barseghyanartur/django-fobi/docs/index.rst

 Fields
 ~~~~~~
-Fields marked with asterics (*) fall under the definition of text elements.
+Fields marked with asterisk (*) fall under the definition of text elements.
 It's possible to provide `Dynamic initial values`_ for text elements.

 - `Boolean (checkbox)